nilsding/Botter/README.md

 * DuckDuckGo ZeroClickInfo (e.g. `!d cats`)
 * Display YouTube video data when a link is posted to a channel
 * Extensible
-* Program is devided into modules that can be enabled and disabled individualy.

 ## Requirements